Exploiting Unlabeled Data with Multiple Expert Teachers for Open Vocabulary Aerial Object Detection and Its Orientation Adaptation: Related work

-The limited size of existing aerial image datasets, along with their distinct visual characteristics compared to natural images, leads to suboptimal generalization in region proposal generation for diverse categories.
+The limited size of existing aerial image datasets, along with their distinct visual characteristics compared to natural images, leads to unsatisfying generalization in region proposal generation for diverse categories.
 Consequently, open-vocabulary detection methods developed for natural images perform poorly on aerial images.
-To address the gap in open-vocabulary aerial detection, we introduce CastDet~\cite{castdet}, the first approach designed specifically for this task, which tackles the unique challenges posed by aerial imagery through a student-multi-teacher self-learning paradigm.
-Following CastDet, a few studies further explore OVAD.
+To address the issue in open-vocabulary aerial detection, we introduce the CastDet~\cite{castdet}, the first approach dedicated to tackle the unique challenges posed by aerial imagery through a student-multi-teacher self-learning paradigm.
+In addition, a few studies have been exploring the OVAD following the CastDet.
 For example, LAE-DINO~\cite{pan2024locate} proposes a DINO-based detector with dynamic vocabulary construction and visual-guided text prompt learning to improve detection across diverse aerial categories.
 OVA-DETR~\cite{wei2024ovadetropenvocabularyaerial} enhances feature extraction by leveraging image-text alignment with region-text contrastive loss and Bidirectional Vision-Language Fusion, particularly for small objects.
 However, none of these methods address the challenge of oriented object detection in aerial scenes.
-This paper aims to fill this blank and set a foundation for future research.
+To this end, another goal of this paper is to fill this blank and set a foundation for future research.